lebedevsergey/BitbucketMercurialMigration/README.md

 Follow these steps:
 1. Run `composer install` in `src/php_scripts` folder - it will install libraries needed for PHP scripts
 2. Run `convert.sh yourBitbucketAccountPassword`  - it will copy all your Bitbucket Mercurial repositories to Git repositories with names like "git-git_yourMercurialRepositoryName"
-3. Check all converted repositories on Bitbucket (with names like "git-git_yourMercurialRepositoryName"), and if everything is Ok then (AND ONLY THEN) do whatever you want with your Bitbucket Mercurial repositories - for example, remove them
+3. Thoroughly check all converted repositories on Bitbucket (with names like "git-git_yourMercurialRepositoryName"), and if everything is OK then (AND ONLY THEN) do whatever you want with your Bitbucket Mercurial repositories - for example, remove them

-You can also convert repositories in semi-automatized mode - then follow these steps:
+You can also convert repositories in semi-automatized mode - follow these steps:
 1. Run: `migrate.sh yourBitbucketAccountName yourBitbucketAccountPassword` - it will clone create Mercurial repository in `yourRepositoryName-hg` folder and convert it to a bare Git repository in  `yourRepositoryName-git` folder
-2. Create Bitbucket Git repository called `git_yourRepositoryName`
+2. Manually create Bitbucket Git repository called `git_yourRepositoryName`
-3. Run * `push_to_remote_git.sh yourBitbucketAccountName yourRepositoryName` - it will push local Git repository from `yourRepositoryName-git` folder to a remote Bitbucket Git repository that you created on previous step (unfortunately it seems that Bitbucket doesn't allow to create repositories automatically with scripts - at least for free accounts)
+3. Run * `push_to_remote_git.sh yourBitbucketAccountName yourRepositoryName` - it will push local Git repository from `yourRepositoryName-git` folder to a remote Bitbucket Git repository that you created on previous step
 Or just `convert_repo.sh` script that runs sequentially `migrate.sh` and `push_to_remote_git.sh` with provided arguments.
 You can use it like this `run.sh yourBitbucketAccountName yourRepositoryName`, but do not forget to create Bitbucket Git `git_yourRepositoryName` repository before running it.

 ### Disclaimer ###
-I do not take responsilbility for any harm or wrong that could be done with these scripts, and I didn't included any intentionally harmful actions there.
-Just check that yours Mercurial repositories were converted to Git correctly before removing them completely.
+I do not take any responsibility for any harm that could be done with these scripts to your repositories, however I didn't included any intentionally harmful actions in them.
+Just carefully check that yours Mercurial repositories were correctly converted to Git before repositories removing originals repositories.

 ### Author ###
 * (c) 2020 Sergey Lebedev, licensed under the Apache License, Version 2.0